 It’s easy to assume that a certified social media hacker has passed some kind of official, government-recognized exam — like a lawyer or a pilot.
 The truth?
 Most “certifications” in this space aren’t issued by any formal authority.
 They’re often self-awarded titles from private training programs, sometimes even invented from scratch to appear legitimate.

-Key Insight: A certification might mean the hacker took a course and passed an online test — but it doesn’t guarantee skill, honesty, or even basic security hygiene.
+Key Insight: A certification might mean the hacker took a course and passed an online test — but it doesn’t guarantee skill, honesty, or even basic security hygiene in 2026.

 2. Why Certifications Can Be Misleading